ZentaChain/chainnetwork-docs/CHAIN/docs/using-chain.md

 ---
-title: Connect CHAIN
+title: Use CHAIN
 sidebar_position: 1
-slug: /connect-chain
+slug: /using-chain
 ---

 # Connect to CHAIN